2 Data Manipulation

 # ℹ 35 more rows

-To see more rows of the resulting table, I specified their number using print function.
+To see more rows of the resulting table, we specified their number using the print() function.

-2.4 Distinct
+2.4 distinct()

-Distinct is a function that takes your data and remove all the duplicate rows, keeping only the unique ones.
-There are many cases where you will really appreciate this elegant and easy way.
-For example, I want a list of unique PlotIDs, unique combinations of two categories etc. Here I want to prepare list of forest types codes and names.
+distinct() is a function that takes your data and removes all the duplicate rows, keeping only the unique ones.
+There are many cases where you will truly appreciate this elegant and effortless approach.
+For example, we want a list of unique Plot IDs, unique combinations of two categories, and so on.
+Here, we aim to compile a list of forest type codes and corresponding names.

 data %>%